revil-O/Yeelight-Bulb-scenes/README.md

 #Yeelight-Bulb-scenes
----

-Scenes for the Philips Hue equivalent from Xiaomi
 -
+pseudo code for the scenes used in the Android yeelight app (scenes taken for the yeelight color bulb)
+* this code is used for my Fibaro virtual devices (some color and mono bulbs)  (lua) --

+Scenes for the Philips Hue equivalent from Xiaomi Corp.
+China -

 Sunrise